acend/container-basics-training/content/en/docs/07/_index.md

 ```

-Besides the known `mariadb` image, there is one new image.
-Furthermore, the php REPOSITORY has a different TAG than the other REPOSITORIES.
+This will show us the images in our local registry with their respective name and tags.
-When you use the `pull` command Docker will always pull down the latest versions of the REPOSITORY but by requesting php:7-apache you have pulled a specific TAG.
+When you use the `pull` command Docker will always pull down the latest versions of the repository but by requesting php:7-apache you have pulled a specific tag.
-So Docker labels it that way.

-> Here's some background info about images and containers.
->
-> Question: What's an image?
->
-> * An image is a collection of files + some metadata (or in technical terms: those files form the root filesystem of a container)
-> * Images are made of layers, conceptually stacked on top of each other
-> * Each layer can add, change, and remove files
-> * Images can share layers to optimize disk usage, transfer times and memory use
->
-> Question: What's the difference between a container and an image?
->
-> * An image is a read-only filesystem
-> * A container is an encapsulated set of processes running in a read-write copy of that filesystem
-> * To optimize container boot time, copy-on-write is used instead of regular copy
-> * docker run starts a container from a given image
->
-> Images are like templates or stencils that you can create containers from.
+For the hello-world image we see, that we have the same image (read same image id) but two different tags (linux/latest).

 Now we can deploy the new container using the correct tag.